tiliv/antibody/README.md

-# ANTIBODY
+# Fort Collins Civic Node: ANTIBODY

-Fort Collins Civic Node
+We are the People.
+The corporations are not.

 ## License